Kasungu West

 Kasungu West Constituency is a constituency for the National Assembly of Malawi, located in the Kasungu District of Malawi's Central Region.

 It is one of several constituencies in Kasungu District.
 It elects one Member of Parliament by the first past the post system.
 The constituency has multiple wards, all electing councilors for the Kasungu District Council.
-The constituency is currently represented by MP Khumbize Kandodo Chiponda of the MCP.
+The constituency is currently represented by MP Jailosi Kalenje Bonongwe of the MCP.